vyasr/tools_and_tech_tutorial/README.md

 # About
-This repository contains the examples used during the ``signac`` presentation at SciPy 2018, the 17th annual Scientific Computing with Python conference.
+This repository contains the examples used during the ``signac`` presentation at the University of Michigan Department of Computational Medicine and Bioinformatics Tools and Technology Seminar.
-The root of the repository contains a notebook that links to two example projects.
+The root of the repository contains the Powerpoint presentation given.
-The first is a simple example demonstrating how ``signac`` can be used to manage a data space.
-The second notebook contains examples of how ``signac`` can be integrated with some other tools in the Python ecosystem.
+The `environment.yml` file can be used to set up a conda environment with all requirements for running the example notebook, which is contained in the `projectile` directory.